mlflow/mlflow/docs/source/models.rst

     Not all ``transformers`` pipeline types are supported.
 See the table below for the list of currently supported Pipeline types that can be loaded as ``pyfunc``.

-    In the current version, text-based large language models are supported for use with ``pyfunc``, while computer vision, multi-modal, timeseries, reinforcement learning, and graph models are only supported for native type loading via :py:func:`mlflow.transformers.load_model()`
+    In the current version, audio and text-based large language models are supported for use with ``pyfunc``, while computer vision, multi-modal, timeseries, reinforcement learning, and graph models are only supported for native type loading via :py:func:`mlflow.transformers.load_model()`